Someon332/LaPL/README.md

 In these cases, cameras are often utilized to safely work with the lasers, however it can be cumbersome without a dedicated system or only work remotely.

-This project is a proof of concept for LaPL, Laser Passthrough Lenses that fully cover they eyes and use cameras mounted on a headset to stream POV video onto screen mounted near the eyes, similar to a VR headset.
+I made this project as a proof of concept for LaPL, Laser Passthrough Lenses that fully cover they eyes and use cameras mounted on a headset to stream POV video onto screen mounted near the eyes, similar to a VR headset.
 This uses FPV goggles and 3D printed mounts for both a head and wireless camera system, however a future version will use specifically designed housings, PCBs, and mounts.
 This project is simply to test whether a headset style laser goggle is comfortable, easy, and intuitive to work with over trasitional laser glasses using a cheap FPV headset and mid-tier FPV cameras.

 Image: